wutianze/dnndk-pynqz2/README.md

 - ## Preparation
   Before you start, you should read build-host-dnndk.md & build-pynqz2-system.md first to set your environment and do some preparation.
 I recommend you learn mnist_tf before running into yolo_keras.

 # If you have any problem, please open an issue.
 If you like this project please star it to support.
+And you wanna something more exciting?
+See [Pynq Car](https://github.com/wutianze/pynq_car)